Inflectra/spira-documentation/docs/Spira_User_Manual/Incident Tracking.md

 software development lifecycle.
 In addition to managing the defects raised during the execution of test cases in the test management module, the Incident Tracker is also a powerful risk/issue/bug tracking system in its own right.
-When coupled with the product dashboard (see  [User/Product Management > Product Home](../User%20Product%20Management/#product-home)) it is a powerful tool for representing all the key risks and issues associated with a product in a single, graphical format.
+When coupled with the [product dashboard](../User%20Product%20Management/#product-home) it is a powerful tool for representing all the key risks and issues associated with a product in a single, graphical format.

 Unlike a standalone bug/issue tracking tool however, you can trace the